grayma/plm18-groupg/README.md

 * Download the repo as a zip and place it in a directory of your choosing
 * To play hearts, run hearts.py
 * To play bartok, run bartok.py
+* To play golf, run golf.py
+* To play pitch, run pitch.py
 * Follow instructions given on the console to play the game
-* Please familiarize yourself with the rules before playing: [Hearts Rules](https://www.pagat.com/reverse/hearts.html).
+* Please familiarize yourself with the rules before playing: [Hearts Rules](https://www.pagat.com/reverse/hearts.html) [Golf Rules](https://www.bicyclecards.com/how-to-play/six-card-golf/) [Pitch Rules](https://www.bicyclecards.com/how-to-play/pitch/).
 For Bartok rules, see below.

 Bartok Rules:
 * Play begins with Player 1